manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

     it works for all the standard workflows

-.. #. list of things to be adapted
-.. #. go in details on some of them

 ..
 Then, make your custom modules installable on a new, empty database to ensure dependencies are
 .. still correct, fields definitions are still valid, etc. This also require some :ref:`testing